All About Arbitrators, Mediators, and Conciliators

 Daily Life Of an Arbitrator, Mediator, or Conciliator

-- Apply relevant laws, regulations, policies, or precedents to reach conclusions.
+- Research laws, regulations, policies, or precedent decisions to prepare for hearings.

-These are the skills Arbitrators, Mediators, and Conciliators say are the most useful in their careers:
+Below is a list of the skills most Arbitrators, Mediators, and Conciliators say are important on the job.

 Negotiation: Bringing others together and trying to reconcile differences.